peteroupc/peteroupc.github.io/bernoulli.md

 Observing that the even-parity construction used in the Flajolet paper[^32] is equivalent to the two-coin algorithm, which has bounded expected running time for all _&lambda;_ parameters, the algorithm above can be modified as follows:

 1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 1.
-2. Generate a uniform random variate between 0 and 1 _u_, if it wasn't generated yet.
+2. Generate _u_, a uniform random variate between 0 and 1, if it wasn't generated yet.
 3. With probability _x_ * _x_/(_y_ * _y_), [**sample from the number _u_**](#Implementation_Notes) twice.
 If both of these calls return 1, return 0.
 4. Go to step 1.